Two powerful, lightweight 18 volt drills with excellent torque for tough jobs. Set includes 2 lithium batteries which last a long time per charge.

 A comprehensive kit for an excellent price, as you get an impact driver and drill driver, rechargeable cordless flashlight, 2 lithium batteries, and a charger.

 The impact driver occasionally overheats.
-Some kits had at least one "dud" battery that quits working after a few uses.
+Some kits had at least one dud battery that quit working after a few uses.

 Makita, a company that is globally recognized for its innovation and quality tools, started in 1915 on a slightly different path.
 Mosaburo Makita founded the company with the idea of repairing and selling motors, transformers, and lighting equipment.
 It wasn't until 1958 that the company began marketing electric planers.
 By the following year, Makita was officially making electric power tools, and in 1969 premiered its first rechargeable drill.